3drepo/3drepo.io/backend/src/v5/services/chat/README.md

   - Description: Subscribe to new activity within the model (e.g. new revision, model settings update, new issues)

 ## Events
+Provided the client has subscribed to the room (where neccessary), the server will emit events when available.
+The client can [subscribe onto these events](https://socket.io/docs/v4/client-api/#socketoneventname-callback) just like regular Socket.io events

 ### General Events
 The following events are emitted without requiring the client to join a room